The Girl from Ipanema: Inspiration

-The song was inspired by Heloísa Eneida Menezes Paes Pinto (now known as Helô Pinheiro), a seventeen-year-old girl living on Montenegro Street in Ipanema.
+The song was inspired by Heloísa Eneida Menezes Paes Pinto (now known as Helô Pinheiro), a 17-year-old girl living on Montenegro Street in Ipanema.
 Every day, she would stroll past the Veloso bar-café, not just to the beach ("each day when she walks to the sea").
 She would sometimes enter the bar to buy cigarettes for her mother and leave to the sound of wolf whistles.
-In the winter of 1962, the composers saw the girl pass by the bar.
-She has become famous since the song was released.
+Later when they were writing the song, the composers remembered how they felt when the girl passed by the bar.
+She became famous after the song was released.

-In Revelação: a verdadeira Garôta de Ipanema ("Revealed: The Real Girl from Ipanema") Moraes wrote that she was "the paradigm of the young Carioca: a golden teenage girl, a mixture of flower and mermaid, full of light and grace, the sight of whom is also sad, in that she carries with her, on her route to the sea, the feeling of youth that fades, of the beauty that is not ours alone—it is a gift of life in its beautiful and melancholic constant ebb and flow."
+In Revelação: a verdadeira Garôta de Ipanema ("Revealed: The Real Girl from Ipanema"), Moraes wrote that she was "the paradigm of the young Carioca: a golden teenage girl, a mixture of flower and mermaid, full of light and grace, the sight of whom is also sad, in that she carries with her, on her route to the sea, the feeling of youth that fades, of the beauty that is not ours alone—it is a gift of life in its beautiful and melancholic constant ebb and flow."

 Legacy

 The legacy of "The Girl from Ipanema" was acknowledged by multiple aspects of the 2016 Summer Olympics and Paralympics held in Rio de Janeiro: the Olympic and Paralympic mascots were respectively named Vinicius and Tom after the song's co-writers by a public vote, while the Olympics' opening ceremony featured a segment themed around the song and the architecture of Oscar Niemeyer.
 Jobim's grandson Daniel Jobim performed the song during the segment, which also featured an appearance by Brazilian supermodel Gisele Bündchen.
-Spotify reported that the song had been streamed on its service 40,000 times per day in the days following the ceremony (a 1200% increase), while in the U.S., the song reached #5 on Billboards World Digital Songs chart the following week.
+Spotify reported that the song had been streamed on its service 40,000 times per day in the days following the ceremony (a 1200% increase), while in the U.S., the song reached number five on Billboards World Digital Songs chart the following week.